Atrolide/MotoScraper/README.md

 # WebScraperTest

-This is a python-based web scraper for car auction websites.
+This is a python-based web scraper for car auction websites set up on Docker with a PostgreSQL database.<br>
 Currently, it supports only one website: [otomoto.pl](https://otomoto.pl).

 ## Usage